Mervish/bna-manager/README.md

 [formatname]tool.
 Dedicated command-line tools for extraction of various formats.
 Low priority, since batch work would be done by imaspatcher.
 Some of them broken.

 # Build
-Requires Qt6 and Boost.
-Uses C++20.
+Uses C++23, Qt6 and Boost 1.81.

 # Supported formats
 - SCB: Can unpack/repack unicode from the .scb's internal MSG-section.
 Used to replace (translate) game's spoken text.
 - BXR: Can convert .bxr files to their (assumed) .xml origin.
-- NUT: Command line only.
-Converts game's NUT-textures to DDS and back.
+- NUT: Converts game's NUT-textures to DDS and back.
+Since the format is an archive, it creates directory and extracts into it.